devleaks/cockpitdecks-docs/docs/index.md

 **Post Scriptum**

-Cockpitdecks currently only connects to X-Plane flight simulator.
-However, hooks are ready to connect to other simulators, like Microsoft Flight Simulator.
+Cockpitdecks currently only connects to [X-Plane](https://www.x-plane.com) flight simulator.
+However, hooks are ready to connect to other simulators, like [Microsoft Flight Simulator](https://www.flightsimulator.com/).
 Packages like [pysimconnect](https://github.com/patricksurry/pysimconnect) can be used to bridge Cockpitdecks and MSFS.
 Unfortunately, these packages only run on Microsoft Window platform because they require MSFS SDK only available on the MS Window platform.
-If a developer want to create the MSFS Cockpitdecks plugin, please contact me.
+If a developer want to create the MSFS Cockpitdecks plugin for Microsoft Flight Simulator, please contact me.

-In this respect, X-Plane and Cockpitdecks, which runs on MS Windows, MacOS, and Linux, and accept interaction through network ports is a far more open.
+In this respect, X-Plane and Cockpitdecks, which run on MS Windows, MacOS, and Linux, and accept interaction through network ports are a far more open to extensions.